 The Frontenac cluster is partitioned to enable the efficient and fair allocation of jobs.
 There are three main partitions: standard, reserved, sse3 (decommissioned).

-Frontenac uses the Lmod module system as does the Compute Canada clusters and many other HPC clusters around the world.
+Frontenac uses the Lmod module system as does the Digital Research Alliance of Canada clusters and many other HPC clusters around the world.